 Karen Schroeder Kassel, MS, RD, MEd

-Sodium intake may be a primary factor in the development of
+Sodium intake may be an important factor in the development of

 high blood pressure, which is a major risk factor for